bnb-chain/bnb-chain.github.io/docs/bcfusion/validators/key-managment.md

 validator, and undelegating.
 When creating a validator, the operator key is also used for self-delegating with more than 2000 BNB.
 When interacting with the new BSC staking dApp, the operator key is mostly involved.

+Be noted that the operator address can not be changed for a validator.

-**Recommendation: Use a hardware wallet or an MPC wallet; when creating validators, there should be more than 2000 BNB in the operator key.**
+**Recommendation: Use a hardware wallet, a Safe wallet or an MPC wallet; when creating validators, there should be more than 2000 BNB in the operator key.**

 ## Staking Key

-For a validator, it can also use another key, different from the operator key, to manage self-delegation if needed.
+For a validator, it can also use another key, different from the operator key, to manage his/her delegation if needed.
 Then, such a staking key will be used to delegate/undelegate/redelegate to different validators and claim rewards.
 This key could be used frequently, depending on how a validator manages its delegations and rewards.

+Be noted that this key is optional, depending on the needs of a validator.

-**Recommendation: Use a hardware wallet or an MPC wallet.**
+**Recommendation: Use a hardware wallet, a Safe wallet or an MPC wallet.**

 ## Consensus Key